Crusading movement: Frankish Greece

-Months before the sack of Constantinople, the leaders of the Fourth Crusade agreed to partition the Byzantine Empire: an elected emperor would receive a quarter, the rest go to other Frankish leaders and Venice.
-More stable than the Crusader states, Frankish Greece attracted more Western settlers.
-Demand for wheat, olive oil, and silk enriched the lords of the Peloponnese in Greece, turning the court of the Villehardouin princes of Achaea into a centre of chivalric life.
-Under Angevin protection, Achaea survived the Byzantine revival until the Despotate of the Morea annexed it in 1430.
-Achaea's former vassal, the Duchy of Athens, was first seized by mutinous Catalan mercenaries, and later by the Acciaioli, a Florentine banking dynasty, but fell to the Ottomans in 1460.
-Despite Ottoman pressure, Venice retained parts of its overseas empire into the 18th century.
+Months before the sack of Constantinople during the Fourth Crusade, the leaders of the Fourth Crusade agreed to partition the Byzantine Empire: an elected emperor would receive a quarter, the rest go to other Frankish leaders and Venice.
+Trade in wheat, olive oil and silk enriched the lords of the Peloponnese, making Achaea a centre of chivalric life.
+It survived under Angevin protection until annexed by the Despotate of the Morea in 1430.
+Athens, initially an Achaean vassal, changed hands before falling to the Ottomans in 1460.
+Despite Ottoman pressure, Venice retained parts of its Aegean lands into the 18th century.

 Order states

-The Teutonic Order was granted Kulmerland in Prussia by a Polish duke in the 1220s, soon gaining autonomy over future conquests.
+The Teutonic Order was granted Kulmerland in Prussia by the Polish duke Konrad I of Masovia in the 1220s, soon gaining autonomy over future conquests.
 In 1237, the Teutonic Knights seized Livonia through merger with the Sword Brothers.
-After the Crusader states fell, the Order focused on the Baltic, attracting German settlers with land and privileges.
-After the Battle of Grunwald, Polish incursions, and internal strife weakened its control, and by 1438, Livonia acted independently.
+The Order attracted German settlers with land and privileges, but Polish incursions and internal strife weakened its control after the Battle of Grunwald.
 Prussia became a Protestant duchy in 1525, Livonia in 1561.

 The Hospitallers captured the island of Rhodes from the Byzantines in 1306–1309.
-It was heavily fortified using income from overseas estates.
-Rhodes resisted Mamluk and Ottoman attacks but was taken by the Ottoman Sultan Suleiman II in 1522.
+Despite its strong fortifications and earlier resistance to Mamluk and Ottoman assaults, Rhodes was taken by Sultan Suleiman II in 1522.
 In 1530, Emperor Charles V granted the Hospitallers the islands of Malta and Gozo.
 They withstood the 1565 Great Siege of Malta, but lost the islands to Napoleon Bonaparte in 1798.